Xheghun/ClimateTrack/README.md

 - presentation: contains, ui related classes, `composables`, and resources.
 - app: this is the apps entry point, holding activities, koinModule initialization, and android build configurations.

+NOTE: the app persists the user's fav city for a duration of 6 hours and then resets, this is to demonstrate the concept of cache validity

 ## Artefact
 [APK](https://github.com/Xheghun/ClimateTrack/releases/download/v0.0.1/climate-track.debug.apk)